google/comprehensive-rust/src/hello-world/benefits.md

 - Experience with Java, Go, Python, JavaScript...: You get the same memory safety as in those languages, plus a similar high-level language feeling.
-In addition you get fast and predictable performance like C and C++ (no garbage collector) as well as access to low-level hardware (should you need it)
+In addition you get fast and predictable performance like C and C++ (no garbage collector) as well as access to low-level hardware (should you need it).

 </details>